Jamie Oliver Apple Crumble Pie

 Recipe Tips

-• Refrigerate: Let the leftover apple crumble pie cool to room temperature.
-Then, cover it tightly or store it in an airtight container in the fridge for up to 4 days.
+Wrap the pie or store slices in an airtight container.
+Keeps well for up to 4 days.

-• Freeze: Wrap the whole pie or individual slices in cling film and foil to prevent freezer burn.
+Wrap tightly in cling film and foil.
 Freeze for up to 3 months.
-Thaw in the fridge overnight before serving.
+Defrost in the fridge overnight.

 • Calories: 482